Don's "Whom We Might Be" Story

 as well as pretty much everything that existed for them

-A little further back in time, an ancient tiny
+From a little further back in time, a tiny 3-feet-high

 Australopithecine